cloudposse/atmos/website/docs/design-patterns/inline-component-customization.md

-The **Inline Component Customization** pattern is used when the defaults for the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured in default/base manifests, the manifests are [imported](/core-concepts/stacks/imports) into the top-level stacks, and the components are customized inline in each top-level stack overriding the configuration for each environment (OU, account, region).
+The **Inline Component Customization** pattern is used when the defaults for the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured in default manifests, the manifests are [imported](/core-concepts/stacks/imports) into the top-level stacks, and the components are customized inline in each top-level stack overriding the configuration for each environment (OU, account, region).

 ## Applicability